jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 Consider ‘I am a failure’ — what does this mean?
 Which parts of you have failed?
 The hairs on your skin?
 Your digestive system?
 Your ability to count?

-Or consider ‘I am a pessimist’ — don’t you have a mix of hopeful thoughts, too?
+Or consider ‘I am a pessimist’ — don’t you experience a mix of hopeful thoughts, too?
 Is your laughter pessimistic?
-Why box in your entire, boundless existential potential by declaring you identify _only_ with the pessimistic thoughts that bubble up, not all the others?
+Why box in your boundless composite existence by selecting _only_ the pessimistic thoughts that bubble up, declaring _those_ to be a true reflection of some persistent ‘self’, and ignoring the great variety and flux of existence?

 <div class="course-promo darkradial-background text-center">
     <h4>Philosophies for Living: the Ultimate Guide to Enriching Your Personal Philosophy</h4>